JacksonSan009/JacksonSan009/README.md

 * Something with I.A.
 Maybe a bot who can complete a game by his own or a boy chat.

+* I want to make some king of bot for Twitch where the bot shows a meme with the vocal recognition, so you just have to say the name of the meme and the bot would show it to the viewers.

 ## ✉ Contact me
 * LinkedIn: [https://www.linkedin.com/in/jacksonsan009/](https://www.linkedin.com/in/jacksonsan009/)
 * Email: JacksonSan009@hotmail.com